 Arriving at Jonathon Dickinson State Park around 4:45 we set up camp, used the restroom, then quickly broke camp and headed out to explore the park.
 It is a good size park with lots to do, hiking, horseback riding, and more.
 The campground has been recently renovated making it feel brand spanking new.
 This was one of the best state parks we’ve been to.

 We slept in until 7:00, then had breakfast and took showers before heading up to Hobe Sound NWR.
-The refuge was small and much of it was closed for renovations and so were the trails.
-It was a good first stretch for the day.
+The refuge was small and much of it was closed for renovations.
+We hiked one of the few open trails and it was a good first stretch for the day.
 We met some men with their dogs playing in the water.
 One of them ran up to me sopping wet and happy.
 I gave him a pat on his flank and he dashed off to chase his buddy.

-Our last stop of the day was at Karen’s cousin’s home in Melbourne where we will be boondocking nearby for a few days.
+Our last stop of the day was at Karen’s cousin, Angel’s home in Melbourne where we will be boondocking nearby for a few days.